dafny-lang/dafny/docs/DafnyRef/Types.md

 the language allows one function to be involved in both recursive and co-recursive calls, as we illustrate by the function `FivesUp`.

 ### 18.3.4.
-Copredicates {#sec-copredicates}
+Greatest predicates {#sec-copredicates}
 Determining properties of co-datatype values may require an infinite number of observations.
-To that end, Dafny provides _co-predicates_ which are function declarations that use the `copredicate` keyword.
+To that end, Dafny provides _greatest predicates_ which are function declarations that use the `greatest predicate` keyword phrase.
-Self-calls to a co-predicate need not terminate.
+Self-calls to a greatest predicate need not terminate.
 Instead, the value defined is the greatest fix-point of the given recurrence equations.
-Continuing the preceding example, the following code defines a co-predicate that holds for exactly those streams whose payload consists solely of positive integers.
-The co-predicate definition implicitly also gives rise to a corresponding prefix predicate, `Pos#`.
+Continuing the preceding example, the following code defines a greatest predicate that holds for exactly those streams whose payload consists solely of positive integers.
+The greatest predicate definition implicitly also gives rise to a corresponding prefix predicate, `Pos#`.
 The syntax for calling a prefix predicate sets apart the argument that specifies the prefix length, as shown in the last line; for this figure, we took the